Open Lab Autosharing

 - How to view your lab members work

 The autosharing function, when enabled, results in documents created by a lab member to be automatically shared with all other lab members.
 This enables streamlined collaboration for groups that want to operate as open labs.
-Group-wide autosharing, and autoshare management by PIs/Lab Admins with "view all" permissions is available for Enterprise customers.
+Group-wide autosharing, and autoshare management by PIs/Lab Admins with "view all" permissions is available for Team and Enterprise customers.
 On Community, each user in a group has to enable autosharing of their work themselves.

 Autosharing works as follows: